CarawaysClass/carawaysclass.github.io/itse1302/itse1302-summer-syllabus.md

 Please feel free to drop by my office for help during my office hours (listed at the top of this document) but it is best to let me know you are coming as I may have meetings or other appointments already scheduled.
 I am also available by appointment if you cannot visit during office hours.
 Contact me via Slack or email to coordinate a convenient time for both of us.

 ### Attendance
 We do not formally meet during the week so no attendance is taken.
 I do reserve the right to assign tasks that may require your participation in on-line Slack discussion or chat session.
-It is your responsibility to keep up with the material and check the class D2L page regularly for updates, assignment due dates, and potential schedule changes.
+It is your responsibility to keep up with the material and check the class Brightspace page regularly for updates, assignment due dates, and potential schedule changes.

 Should you anticipate that you will not be able to log on and participate in class for an extended period (72 hours), please notify me in advance.
 Not logging in to the on-line class at a regular interval will significantly impact your chance for success.   **I will withdraw a student if they are not active in the course and do not respond to my Slack or email correspondence during a 7 day period.**